 Introduction

-As part of the STC (Safety Technical Competency) review a manager needs to perform once a year for their employees, Skanska need a process built within Openhr to analyses the training gaps for employee’s based on their Job Record.
+As part of the STC (Safety Technical Competency) review, each manager needs to undertake an annual review of the competency of each individual associated with pre-determined group of requirements for each Job Record.tRIIO require a process built within Openhr to undertake this review automatically and analyse the training gaps for employee’s based on their Job Record.

 The Job Record will hold a history of Competencies that are the same as the course title, the course Title Table will be used to hold the name and not the competency lookup.
 On average there could be between 30 to 50 per Job Record.
-This could grow as Skanska win contracts with other providers, therefore a history table is required to hold this information and not flat file copied down to the parent record.
+This could grow as tRIIO may expand the process to include areas of their Client’s competency regime associated with Safe Control of Operations, therefore a history table is required to hold this information and not flat file copied down to the parent record.

-Skanska currently use the Training Booking Table to hold details of the Training Courses(linked to competency) that the employee has achieved.
+tRIIO currently use the Training Booking Table to hold details of the Training Courses(linked to competency) that the employee has achieved.

 The custom trigger process will need to cater for a comparison between the Training Booking table current training courses achieved (using certificate expiry date) and the Job Record History of competencies for the employees specific Job role and then output the records that do not exist in the Training Booking History to the Training Needs Table.